 Unjoining replicas from a cluster

 Safeguard for Privileged Passwords allows the Appliance Administrator to unjoin replica appliances from a cluster.
-Prior to unjoining a replica from a Safeguard for Privileged
+Prior to unjoining a replica from a Safeguard for Privileged Passwords cluster, review the unjoin considerations that follow.

 Considerations to unjoin cluster members